xginevra/good_vibes/README.md

 ## What one can do

+Since psoriasis is a disease which can not be cured, it will last the entire life.
+All a patient for him- or herself can do is to keep their skin moisturized with appropriate skin cream and to enjoy the hours of the day the sun comes out.
+Also, a healthy lifestyle can be a great advantage.
+Exercising on a regular basis as well as consulting a mental health counsellor are most helpful when it comes to healing the skin and the body.

+In severe cases, there is also the possibility to do phototherapy or even to take certain systemic drugs which supress the immune system of the patient.
+This kind of therapy is considered to take place only when the other known methods do not bring the desired outcome - to ease the suffering of the patient.
+---

-Since psoriasis is a disease which is not to be cured, it will last a life long and the patients must be aware of possible factors which trigger flare-ups and which kind of things are known to ease the symptoms.
-Most common flare-up-triggers are:
+In order to enhance the life quality on their own, patients must be aware of possible factors which trigger flare-ups and which kind of things are known to ease the symptoms.
+The most common thing which is known to ease the symptoms is the sun, while the most common flare-up-triggers are:
 + Stress
 + Alcohol
 + Smoking
 + Dry, cold weather.

-The most common thing which can ease the symptoms is the sun.
+But also, there is to mention that everyone has their own triggers which are to be found through own experiences.